How to Overcome Guilt: Strategies for Managing and Healing

 From the age of Sharma ji ka beta to the age of glamorous social media lives, India’s societal consciousness cuts through a wide spectrum.
 As social beings, there inevitably exists an element of societal pressure and expectation for everything we do.

-From comparing your life to your neighbor’s to comparing it to the glitzy lives portrayed on social media, you can trap yourself into feeling remorse about your own life.
+From comparing your life to your neighbour’s to comparing it to the glitzy lives portrayed on social media, you can trap yourself into feeling remorse about your own life.
 Such remorse or guilt is purely born out of social pressures and expectations.

 What are the Signs that Guilt is Weighing you Down?